 |Living area||11m2 or 120 sq ft||16.5m2 or 180 sq ft|

 |Kitchen area||7m2 or 75 sq ft||10m2 or 110 sq ft|

 |Kitchen/diner||11.5m2 or 125 sq ft||19.5m2 or 210 sq ft|

-Rooms are measured from wall to wall adding any additional floor area (e.g. built in cupboards, etc).
-Then discount any projection into the floor area (chimney breasts, etc) and any floor area with a ceiling height of less than 1500mm.
+Rooms are measured from wall to wall adding any additional floor area (e.g. built in cupboards).
+Then discount any projection into the floor area (chimney breasts, etc.) and any floor area with a ceiling height of less than 150cm.

-A person is determined by age, therefore a child under 1 is discounted as a person, children aged 1 to 10 are treated as ½ a person and those 11 or over as one person.
+A person is determined by age, therefore a child under one is discounted as a person, children aged one to 10 are treated as 'half' a person and those 11 or over as one person.

-If a living room is provided the Council may allow a bedroom which is under the minimum size given above.
+If a living room is provided we may allow a bedroom which is under the minimum size given above.

 Facilities within HMOs are required to meet certain standards depending on the number of occupants.
 The facilities should be in a convenient position to enable people to use them comfortably.